NNDB

 In her film debut, she played Ronald Reagan's fiancé in the rather unfunny comedy John Loves Mary.
 During and after starring in her second film, Ayn Rand's The Fountainhead, she had a five-year affair with her co-star Gary Cooper, ending it only when she came to realize he would not leave his wife.
 In one of the great science fiction films, 1951's The Day the Earth Stood Still, she saved the world by uttering the words: "Klaatu barada nikto."
 In A Face in the Crowd, she was treated poorly by Andy Griffith but retaliated.
 In Breakfast at Tiffany's, she played George Peppard's doting benefactor.
 She won an Oscar playing maid, housekeeper, and object of desire for Paul Newman in Hud.
 In In Harm's Way, she played a military nurse who fell for John Wayne.

 She returned to the screen in The Subject Was Roses, giving an Oscar-nominated performance as the troubled mother of Martin Sheen and wife of Jack Albertson.
 In the 1971 pilot episode of The Waltons, Neal played Momma Walton, although the role was played by Miss Michael Learned when the series was picked up.
-Neal has continued working in the decades since, albeit mostly on television and in lesser films.
+Neal continued working until her death in 2010, albeit mostly on television and in lesser films.

 Father: William Burdette "Coot" Neal